 The ability to tour in ski mode is invaluable while doing short laps, eliminating the need to rotate the heel every time you transition.
 But the design isn’t foolproof.
 The plastic soles of some of my boots stuck ever-so-slightly to the rear pins on each downstep, making every move more laborious.
 Sometimes, my ski boots even compressed the brake plate enough to engage ski mode, which could be prevented if it sat a few millimeters higher.
 While unsure of the long-term wear-and-tear potential on the pins from walking in ski mode, I recommend rotating the rear piece to walk mode if you know you’ll be touring for a while.

-At 1 pound 12 ounces with brakes, the Salomon MTN is a minimalist binding with very few moving parts.
+At 1 pound 12 ounces with brakes (1 lb.
+5 oz. without), the Salomon MTN is a minimalist binding with very few moving pieces.
 Due in part to the lack of hardware that comes with adjustable DIN settings, the MTN’s weight puts it at the low end of the spectrum.
 Other favorites like the G3 Ion 12 (2 lbs.
 9.2 oz.) and Marker Kingpin 13 (3 lbs.
-6 oz.) add considerable heft, especially when being hauled up thousands of feet.
-While other super-light bindings like the Black Diamond Helio 145 (10.2 oz.) and Dynafit’s TLT Superlite 2.0 (12.3 oz.) and TLT Expedition (13.7 oz.) shave ounces, they don’t come with brakes and are not adept at downhill charging.
+0.7 oz.) add considerable heft, especially when being hauled up thousands of feet.
+While other super-light bindings like the Black Diamond Helio 145 (10.2 oz.) and Dynafit’s Superlite 150 (10.6 oz.) and TLT Expedition (13.7 oz.) shave ounces, they don’t come with brakes and are not adept at downhill charging.
 I chose the MTN for long, arduous days of uphill trudging, but trusted them fully for a stable ride on steep descents.

-- The Salomon MTN binding blends simplicity, lightweight design, and durable construction.
+- The Salomon MTN Pure binding blends simplicity, lightweight design, and durable construction.

 - The unique build permits touring in ski mode, meaning transitions can be very fast.